 Tomato Based Sauces: Tomatoes are acidic which is why you’ll find many barbecue sauces made from them (it’s not just for their great flavor and tantalizing color).
 They also typically include vinegar which helps increase the acidity level.

-Beer: Great for adding flavor but beer also contains alpha acids and tannins so it’s a workhorse when it comes to tenderizing meats.
+Beer: Great for adding flavor but beer also contains alpha acids and tannins so it’s a workhorse when it comes to tenderizing.
 Marinate for at least an hour before grilling.

 Cola: Marinate steak in Coke (not diet) for a minimum of 30 minutes and up to 24 hours.
 Why does it work?
 The acid content.

-Ginger: You’ll often find ginger listed as an ingredient in marinades, did you know it’s not just for its flavor?
+Ginger: You’ll often find ginger listed as an ingredient in recipes, did you know it’s not just for its flavor?
 Ginger contains a proteolytic enzyme that naturally breaks down protein.

 Coffee: A natural tenderizer that also adds flavor.
-To use, brew a strong pot of coffee, chill and then marinate meat for up to 24 hours before grilling.
+To use, brew a strong pot of coffee, chill and then marinate product for up to 24 hours before grilling.

 Buttermilk & Yogurt: These contain some acidity but they are also dairy items with calcium content, this activates enzymes within the meat that also that helps break down protein.